Short Sellers Can't Make Up Their Minds on Semiconductors

 Semiconductor trends are considered to be leading indicators of technology and broader electronics demand.
 In a wider sense, semiconductor and tech stocks are seen as leading indicators for the markets in general.
 A strong rally in the tech sector pushed many of these companies to new highs just a couple months ago, but with the current state of affairs with the coronavirus, semiconductors will be the deciding factor if markets want to return to record levels.

-The May 15 short interest data have been compared with the previous report.
-Short interest moves in these selected semiconductor stocks were mixed.
+The July 15 short interest data have been compared with the previous report.
+Short interest moves these selected semiconductor stocks were mixed.

 Intel Corp.
 (NASDAQ: INTC) saw its short interest drop slightly to 33.25 million shares.
 The previous level was 33.60 million.
 Its shares were trading at $50.59 Monday morning, in a 52-week range of $43.63 to $69.29.

 The number of Advanced Micro Devices Inc. (NASDAQ: AMD) shares short increased to 50.06 million from the previous reading of 48.62 million.
 Shares recently traded at $69.40, in a 52-week range of $27.43 to $69.94.

 Qualcomm Inc. (NASDAQ: QCOM) saw the number of its shares short rise to 17.87 million from the 16.07 million reported in the previous period.
 Shares were changing hands at $88.89, in a 52-week trading range of $58.00 to $96.17.